Decision-Aware Predictions for Right-Hand Side Parameters in Linear Programs: Introduction

 We seek an optimal solution to an instance of the above problem in the feasible region $\set{X}(\tilde{\bs{b}}) \coloneqq \{\bs{x} \geq \bs{0} ~ | ~ \bs{Ax} \geq \tilde{\bs{b}}\} \subseteq \RR^n$ that is parametrized by a deterministic cost coefficient $\bs{c} \in \RR^n$, a deterministic constraint matrix $\bs{A} \in \RR^{m \times n}$, and a realization $\bs{b}(\bullet) \in \RR^m$ of a stochastic right-hand side $\tilde{\bs{b}}$.
 The stochastic right-hand side is correlated with a context, or a feature, vector that we denote by $\tilde{\bs{\obs}} \in \RR^d$.
 In other words, a joint probability distribution links the context vector to the problem's right-hand-side parameter.
 We consider a setting where we only observe a realization $\bs{\obs}$ of the feature $\tilde{\bs{\obs}}$ before the decision epoch and must determine a decision using a prediction $\hat{\bs{b}}(\obs)$ of the right-hand side vector.
 In this paper, we study different approaches to make such predictions.

 To handle the contextual problems, of which \eqref{prob:downstream} is a particular form, integrated learning and optimization (ILO) is a particularly compelling approach.
 In this approach, models are trained to predict uncertain optimization parameters in a way that minimizes the error in the decisions made based on those predictions, rather than the error in the parameter predictions themselves.
 To the best of our knowledge, the earliest work on integrated learning and optimization is by \cite{bengio1997using}, who considered a time-series problem in portfolio selection.
 More recently, \cite{elmachtoub2022smart} considered linear programs with uncertain cost vectors and proposed novel loss functions for predicting these parameters, directly incorporating the optimization problem's structure into the learning process.
-Their approach created a new ``smart-predict-then-optimize" (SPO) framework that has since led to other similar works in recent years.
-For example, \cite{hu2023two} considered mixed-integer linear programs with uncertain parameters in the objective and constraints, and trained a neural network to estimate these values using a post-hoc regret loss function similar to that of \cite{elmachtoub2022smart}. \cite{estes2023smart} also applied a regret-type loss function to estimate right-hand side parameters, which are in the second stage of a two-stage stochastic program.
-We refer interested readers to the work of \cite{sadana2024survey} for a more comprehensive review of ILO and, more broadly, contextual optimization.
-It is worth noting that most works on contextual optimization assume the constraints to be deterministic and, therefore, do not apply to \eqref{prob:downstream}, where the constraints have stochastic right-hand sides.
+Their approach created a new ``smart-predict-then-optimize" (SPO) framework that has since led to other similar works in recent years. {For example, \cite{mandi2020smart} and \cite{demirovic2020dynamic} investigated the SPO framework for predicting objective function coefficients in combinatorial optimization problems.
+Importantly, all of these works utilize a notion of regret defined as the suboptimality of a solution induced by a parameter prediction.} We refer interested readers to the work of \cite{sadana2024survey} for a more comprehensive review of ILO and, more broadly, contextual optimization.
+It is worth noting that most works on ILO assume the constraints to be deterministic and, therefore, do not apply to \eqref{prob:downstream}, where the constraints have stochastic right-hand sides.